imasdev-org/genexus_style_guide/README.md

     ```javascript
     // mal
-    for each Documentos
+    for each Document
-       if DocTipo = DocumentoTipos.Ventas
+       if DocumentOrderType = OrderType.Sale
           ...
        endif
     endfor

     // bien
     for each
-       where DocTipo = DocumentoTipos.Ventas
+       where DocumentOrderType = OrderType.Sale
        ...
     endfor
     ```